Marshall Leonard was named N.C. Wesleyan's head cross country coach in the spring of 2017, and named the head Track & Field coach in the fall of 2018.

 Leonard brings a wealth of cross country experience to both programs, having coached at Nash Central, Northern Nash, Southampton, and T.L.
 Hanna High Schools during his career.

 Leonard is a product of nearby Northern Nash High School, where he enjoyed a stellar career in cross country, as well as indoor and outdoor track.
-His prep tenure, in fact, saw the talented runner compete in multiple conference, regional, and state championships.
+His prep tenure, in fact, saw the Leonard compete in multiple conference, regional, and state championships.
 He went on to start his coaching career at his alma mater, helping lead the Knights to the NCHSAA Indoor Track & Field State Championship before leaving to attend Anderson College in South Carolina.
 While at Anderson, he served as a volunteer assistant coach at T.L.
 Hanna High School, later departing for a four-year tour in the United States Navy.
 His military career saw him achieve recognition as a Quartermaster Second Class Petty Officer.

 An intense competitor, Leonard continued to hone his own personal skills well into his 30s by competing in the North Carolina State Games and the USA Track & Field Master’s Nationals in the 800 meter runs.
 He currently holds a USA Track & Field Level 1 and 2 certification with level 2 focus in endurance training.

 Said Leonard, "I feel deeply honored and blessed to be given the opportunity to coach the men's and women's cross country teams at North Carolina Wesleyan College.
-Growing up in Rocky Mount, I ran many of my races on the Wesleyan campus, and I will now take great pride in coaching here."
+Growing up in Rocky Mount, I ran many of my races on the Wesleyan campus, and I will now take great pride in coaching there."